 Simple English definitions for legal terms

-Read a random definition: Published work
+Read a random definition: four corners of an instrument

 A perfected security interest is a type of property interest that is created to ensure that a debt is repaid.
 It is considered "perfected" when it meets all the legal requirements to have priority over other creditors, including those in bankruptcy.
 This means that the creditor with a perfected security interest has the right to take possession of the property securing the debt if the debtor fails to repay.
 On the other hand, an unperfected security interest does not have priority over other creditors and only has priority over the debtor.
 A purchase-money security interest is a type of perfected security interest that is created when a buyer uses a lender's money to make a purchase and immediately gives the lender security.